Get involved with a great project!

 Revealing Oldknow's Legacy Oral History Project

 Oral histories are a brilliant way to learn about the history of recent times, from the people who were there.
-We are gathering stories and memories about our three sites - Mellor Mill, Marple Lime Kilns and Marple Aqueduct - and are looking for volunteers who would like to interview and record people's stories.
-This would be a great opportunity for anyone interested who enjoys meeting people, or who wants to learn and practice a new communication skill.
-All volunteers will be trained in interviewing and recording by the Oral History Society.
+We are gathering stories and memories about our three sites - Mellor Mill, Marple Lime Kilns and Marple Aqueduct - and are looking for volunteers who would like to transcribe people's stories from our audio recordings.
+This would be a great opportunity for anyone who has a few hours a week spare and wants to contribute to a local history project.
+Transcription can be done at home at a time convenient to you.
 If you're interested, email Vicky Entwistle - firstname.lastname@example.org.
 Full advert for this opportunity can be found here.

 Marple Aqueduct Conservation Volunteers

 We are creating a volunteer group to look after the towpaths and verges at Marple Aqueduct - we'll be sowing wildflowers, clearing away weeds, carrying out nature surveys, and looking for ways that the environment at the Aqueduct can help local plant and animal species.
 The Aqueduct is bordered by two areas of ancient woodland, and the Peak Forest Canal carried by the Aqueduct is a Site of Special Biological Interest.
 It's a fascinating environment, with many interesting species living there.
 This opportunity is perfect if you love gardening, or if you are passionate about protecting your local environment.
-We are holding a conservation day on Saturday 11 March to plan what this volunteer group could do, and the day includes a nature tour of the Aqueduct.
-Sign up here!
+Full advert for this opportunity can be found here.

 Do something amazing...

 Volunteer with us and you'll be offered training, all the support you need, plus we will reimburse travel costs of up to £9 a day.
 Find out what volunteering with us is like by reading our volunteer blogs here and here.